sts10/sts10.github.io/_posts/2022-11-12-mastodon-2fa-security-key.markdown

 comments: true
 ---

-This is a continuation of [my post on enabling two-factor authentication](https://sts10.github.io/2022/11/11/mastodon-two-factor-authentication.html).
+This is a continuation of [my post on enabling two-factor authentication for Mastodon accounts](https://sts10.github.io/2022/11/11/mastodon-two-factor-authentication.html).
 For users new to two-factor authentication, I highly recommend you start there.

 Recent versions of Mastodon allow you to add a security key as an alternate form of a second factor.